H-Studio logo

 • founders react months too late

-By the time dashboards show a drop, the damage is already done.
+By the time dashboards show a drop, the damage is often already done.

 4. Feature Development Optimizes Noise, Not Value